Teens

 Our Mission

-The program serves students from 6th to 12th grade and follows the Las Cruces Public School Calendar.
+• The program follows the Las Cruces Public School Calendar.

-The program is free, and limited spaces are available and will be filled on a first-come, first-serve basis.
+This program is free, but space is limited and available on a first-come, first-served basis.